amirholakoo/TouchPumpV1/README.md

     -   Go to Tools > Board and select "NodeMCU 1.0 (ESP-12E Module)" or your respective board.
     -   Go to Tools > Port and select the COM port that your ESP8266 is connected to.
     -   Click on the Upload button (the right arrow in the top left corner of the IDE).

-The pump should now turn on when you touch the sensor and turn off when you stop touching it.
-If you need the pump to stay on after a single touch and then turn off with another touch, that would require a slight modification to the code.

-It stays on around 8 seconds if you continuously push the button.
+6. Operation:

+    -   Single tap on the touch sensor will run the pump for a short duration.
+    -   Double tap on the touch sensor will run the pump for a longer duration, and the built-in LED indicator will be ON.
+    -   Holding the touch sensor for 2 seconds will immediately stop the pump, and the second LED will light up.

+7. Notes:
-Remember to always be very careful when working with electricity and never touch any of the live connections.
+    -  Remember to always be very careful when working with electricity and never touch any of the live connections.

+8. Thank you:
+   -   Thanks to OpenAI for helping out.